-The License Server Administrator command-line tool adds or updates reservations by loading an input file (that you provide) containing the reservation definitions, including updates.
+- The License Server Administrator command-line tool adds or updates reservations by loading an input file (that you provide) containing the reservation definitions, including updates.
 The tools provides commands that delete reservations at the reservation group and reservation levels.
-For more information, see Using the FlexNet License Server Administrator Command-line Tool.
+For more information, see Using the FlexNet License Server Administrator Command-line Tool. - FlexNet License Server Manager allows you to create and post individual reservations one at a time or import reservations from a file.
+All reservations are managed from a single internally created reservation group.
+For more information, see the FlexNet License Server Manager Guide.